matrizea/FelicaRelay/README.md

 `python relay.py`

-makes another reader to emulator.
+makes another reader a emulator.

 # Replace
 It can replace exchange.